Rua76/Group-project/README.md

   - Also, since we apply randomness during the whole gaming process, lists insertions and deletions will be executed dynamically.

 - [x] **File Input/Output**
   - One of the most attractive parts of our game is the inference through clues and texts provided by the system and other players (PCs).
-Therefore, we require systematic language/text packages for the program to read and write so as to process or record the game.
+The program can extract texts from different text files, and player can choose different sentences from them.

 - [x] **Program Codes in Multiple Files**
   - As our game is quite a complex one, we need .h to systematically declare functions and some variables we need throughout the whole program.